 - $3k child care assistance per year

 Swiftly is a technological platform that delivers solutions to retailers around the world.
 It follows its mission to connect retailers to their customers by providing tools and technology to their overall retail experience.

-The company has 105 remote employees from 25 different U.S. states, as well as in Japan, Costa Rica, and Ukraine.
+This top remote company has 105 remote employees from 25 different U.S. states, as well as in Japan, Costa Rica, and Ukraine.